 This new Interpretation is clearly intended to send a message to both businesses and workers that the Labor Department plans to continue its crackdown on independent contractor misclassification.
 At the same time, the first page of the Interpretation acknowledges that legitimate independent contractor relationships “can be advantageous for workers and businesses.”
 Although the Interpretation notes that some businesses have “intentionally misclassified [workers] as a means to cut costs and avoid compliance with labor laws,” it omits any mention of those businesses that may be unintentionally misclassifying employees as independent contractors.
 This is the area where the bulk of misclassification occurs — companies that may not be in full compliance with independent contractor laws yet are not intentionally seeking to violate such laws.
 What can those companies do?

-As more fully described in our White Paper on “How Companies Can Minimize the Risks of Independent Contractor Misclassification,” businesses have three alternatives to mitigate their risk of misclassification liability: (1) restructuring, re-documenting and re-implementing their independent contractor relationships in a manner that enhances compliance with governing laws; (2) reclassifying their independent contractors; or (3) redistributing them to staffing or workforce management firms or other third-party vendors.
+As more fully described in my White Paper on “How Companies Can Minimize the Risks of Independent Contractor Misclassification,” businesses have three alternatives to mitigate their risk of misclassification liability: (1) restructuring, re-documenting and re-implementing their independent contractor relationships in a manner that enhances compliance with governing laws; (2) reclassifying their independent contractors; or (3) redistributing them to staffing or workforce management firms or other third-party vendors.

-Businesses that wish to maintain an independent contractor model can use IC Diagnostics™ to restructure, re-document and re-implement.
-This proprietary tool assesses the six factors listed in the Interpretation, as well as dozens of additional factors that courts and administrative agencies have identified as being pertinent to a determination of independent contractor status.
+Businesses that wish to maintain an independent contractor model can use a process such as IC Diagnostics™ to restructure, re-document and re-implement.
+This tool assesses the six factors listed in the Interpretation, as well as dozens of additional factors that courts and administrative agencies have identified as being pertinent to a determination of independent contractor status.
 The process results in a practical, customized and sustainable way to enhance independent contractor compliance, not only with the FLSA and other federal laws but also with an array of differing state laws that are not governed by the Interpretation issued today.